Boosting your visibility and funding by listening to the people you serve

 Many nonprofits already recognize the value of collecting feedback from the people they serve.
 Now more than 7,000 are “on the record” for doing so by explicitly sharing their practices on their GuideStar profiles.
 The profiles in turn are used by many funders and donors as they consider organizations to support.

 Drawing upon GuideStar’s data, Charity Navigator will also underscore the importance of collecting feedback with the launch of Culture & Community, a component of the Encompass Rating System, which will ultimately evaluate several factors related to community connectedness and the health of an organization’s culture.
-This will mark a turning point for Charity Navigator, as the ratings organization seeks to guide donors to consider variables, like an organization’s feedback practices, that extend beyond traditionally assessed financial metrics.
+This will mark a turning point for Charity Navigator, as the ratings organization seeks to guide donors to consider variables, like an organization’s listening practices, that extend beyond traditionally assessed financial metrics.
 Underlying this effort is Charity Navigator’s belief that an organization’s culture and commitment to fostering strong connections within its community, including program beneficiaries, staff, board, donors, volunteers, and other constituents, can play a key role in helping the organization succeed in its mission.

 Encompass-rated organizations that collect feedback and share their practices by completing the How We Listen survey on GuideStar will receive full credit on the Constituent Feedback metric.
 Since this metric will serve to anchor the Culture & Community beacon initially, completing the survey will also result in a full score for this domain.